diogene5/aliemcards_cards/README.md

 [![Build Status](https://travis-ci.org/aliemteam/aliemcards_cards.svg?branch=master)](https://travis-ci.org/aliemteam/aliemcards_cards)

-# ALiEM Cards
+# ALiEM Cards Repository

 This repository contains the markdown source files of the ALiEM Cards.
-They are in the `cards` folder.
+They are in the [cards](https://github.com/aliemteam/aliemcards_cards/tree/master/cards) folder.
 Go figure.

-The `api` file contains a Node JS app that error checks the cards and builds a static JSON backend and AWS Lambda search service.
+The [api](https://github.com/aliemteam/aliemcards_cards/tree/master/api) file contains a Node JS app that error checks the cards and builds a static JSON backend and AWS Lambda search service.

+# ALiEM Cards

+See the [wiki](https://github.com/aliemteam/aliemcards_cards/wiki) for details on card style, content, structure and workflow.

 # ALiEM Cards API

 All of the JSON files that make up the API are static and served via GitHub Pages.
 The JSON files are built by the scripts in the `/api/build` directory.
 JSON files acting as api endpoints are built in an untracked `/api/dist` directory.

-If you want to build the endpoints locally, run: `yarn build`.

-If you want to see the JSON endpoints, navigate to the [gh-pages branch](https://github.com/aliemteam/aliemcards_cards/tree/gh-pages).

-The API also uses an AWS Lambda to handle search.
-This script is located in the `/api/lambda` directory.
+An AWS Lambda service handles the search endpoint.
+The AWS script is located in the `/api/lambda` directory.
 AWS provisioning is handled using the [Serverless framework](https://serverless.com/).

+The site is automatically deployed by the [Travis CI](https://travis-ci.org/aliemteam/aliemcards_cards) service with every `push` to the `master` branch.

 ## API GitHub Pages Endpoints

 ### Base URL: https://aliemteam.github.io/aliemcards_cards/

+See the [gh-pages branch](https://github.com/aliemteam/aliemcards_cards/tree/gh-pages) for JSON endpoints.

+If you want to build the endpoints locally, run: `yarn build`.

 ## API Search Endpoint